thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 </div>

 Vaghul highlighted this distinction, stressing that the scheme included a _"safeguard against extension of consumer credit to the card holder"_.
 The card holder's account would simply be debited with the amount of bills signed by him at monthly intervals.
-Thus, it was _"more a means of convenience and not an instrument for credit extension"_.
+Thus, it was _"more a means of convenience and not an instrument for credit extension"_.[^centralcard-launch-report]

-The facility was offered to current and savings account holders of the bank.
-There was no membership fee or renewal fee.
+The facility was offered to current and savings account holders of the bank.[^centralcard-launch-report] There was no membership fee or renewal fee.[^centralmaster-businessworld-1986]

-Initially, Centralcard was not affiliated with either Visa or Mastercard, and was an independent system.
+Initially, Centralcard was NOT affiliated with either Visa or Mastercard, and was an independent system.[^centralcard-launch-report]

 <div style="width: 50%; margin: 0 auto;">